American Legion vexed by Richfield's moratorium on development

 The post itself won't dissolve.
 In fact, members hope to lease meeting space on site once development occurs, Seamans said.

-The city wants to explore buying the parcel to build a community center since it's adjacent to Veterans Park, a city park containing a pool, a mini golf course and an ice arena.
+The city wants to explore buying the parcel to build a community center since it's next to Veterans Park, a city park containing a pool, a mini-golf course and an ice arena.

 John Stark, Richfield's community development director, disagrees that the moratorium will stifle developers' interest.
 He's already gotten inquiries about it, he said.